Eager-coder/Clothing-shop/README.md

 # Clothing-shop
-This is a clithing shop made by me
+This is a clothing shop made by me